Unboxed-Software/solana-course/content/mwa-deep-dive.md

 By way of comparison, look at the example of connecting to a wallet with React vs with React Native.

-On the web, you wrap the application with `WalletProvider`, then children access the wallet through the `useWallet` hook.
-From there, children can view, select, connect and interact with wallets.
+On the web, you wrap the application with `WalletProvider`, and then children access the wallet through the `useWallet` hook.
+From there, children can view, select, connect, and interact with wallets.

 ```tsx
 // Parent